CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 Sometimes we are able to parse the dynamically fetched content from C&C, but the process is lossy and we want to store it in both forms:

 * unstructured, but more complete blobs
-* more easy to process (structured), but limited configurations
+* easier to process (structured), but limited configurations

 In that case we can upload configuration that represents parsed blob as a child of that blob.